quanteda/tutorials.quanteda.io/content/machine-learning/cnn.en.markdown

 test_ds <- movie_dataset(tokens_subset(xtoks_imdb, split == "test"), text_length)
 ```

-If you call the dataset with the document index, it returns the token IDs in `x` and the sentiment label in `y`.
+If you call the datasets with the document index, it returns the token IDs in `x` and the sentiment label in `y`.
 Documents are padded by `1` to make all of them to be 200 long.

 ``` r